 - Once you see that creamy emulsion at the bottom, start lifting the blender up a bit and pressing it back down, essentially emulsifying the mixture above the mayo at the bottom, bit by bit, until you reach the top and the entire jar is emulsified.

 - Use as-is as a base for dressings or you can also turn it into an actual mayo by blending in the additional ingredients listed above.

 - If your egg is chilled, place it in a cup of hot or very warm water for 3-5 minutes to bring it to room temp. *YOUR EGG MUST BE AT ROOM TEMP OR YOUR MAYO WILL NOT EMULSIFY*

-- Place room temp egg, the mustard powder, the kosher salt, and 1/4 cup of safflower oil in a food processor or blender, blend until well combined.
+- Place room temp egg, the mustard powder, the kosher salt, and 1/4 cup of the oil in a food processor or blender, blend until well combined.